What is Financial Aid?

 Scholarships & Waivers

-Gift aid that is awarded based on a variety of factors, such as academic achievement, leadership, field of study, and/or financial need.
+Scholarships are gift aid that is awarded based on a variety of factors, such as academic achievement, leadership, field of study, and/or financial need.
 Scholarships do not need to be repaid.
-The UH System Common Scholarship Application, is one application for numerous scholarships and used by the UH community colleges and UH System Office.
+The UH System Common Scholarship Application is one application for numerous scholarships and for students at any of the ten UH campuses.

 UH Opportunity Grants: Grants available to students who are enrolled in at least six credits, show demonstrated financial need, and meet satisfactory progress requirements.
 Eligibility is based upon financial need as determined through the FAFSA.

-Hawaiʻi Promise Scholarship: UH Community Colleges is committed to meeting 100% of tuition costs for qualified students from Hawaiʻi.
+Hawaiʻi Promise Scholarship: UH Community Colleges are committed to meeting 100% of tuition costs for qualified students from Hawaiʻi.

-Hawaiʻi Promise, funded by the State of Hawaiʻi provides scholarship to qualified new, continuing and transfer students pursuing a degree at one of the UH Community Colleges.
-100% of students' unmet tuition need is met through a combination of federal grants (if applicable), other scholarships, and Hawaiʻi Promise.
+Hawaiʻi Promise, funded by the State of Hawaiʻi, provides scholarships to qualified new, continuing and transfer students pursuing a degree at one of the UH Community Colleges.
+Up to 100% of students' unmet tuition need is met through a combination of federal grants (if applicable) and other scholarships, including Hawaiʻi Promise.
+Awards are contingent upon funding and amounts are based upon enrollment level, financial need, and other financial resources.

 Additional terms and conditions: